- Explain how the collar collects ephemeris data to accurately determine GPS location (and how customers should respond accordingly)

 - Take your collar outside, preferably to an area with an unobstructed view of the sky (not a lot of overhead tree cover or surrounding buildings, etc.)

-- Keep the collar outside until the GPS LED starts to blink Blue, signaling an accurate GPS calibration.
-This process can take as little as a minute or two, but may take longer in some scenarios.
+- Keep the collar outside until the GPS light starts to blink Blue, signaling an accurate GPS calibration.
+This process can take as little as a minute or two but may take longer in some scenarios.

-- Once the Blue GPS LED starts to flash, your collar has once again begun to collect ephemeris data, and is ready for use.
+- Once the Blue GPS light starts to flash, your collar has once again begun to collect ephemeris data and is ready for use.

 - Through the use of innovative new technology, your Halo Collar will receive satellite position data when plugged in to charge and connected to WiFi.
 This data will alleviate the need for you to calibrate your collar's GPS often.